 Hi, I’m Yiran and in 2018 I helped AdoptAClassroom.org raise funds for classrooms in need.
 I donated my own money also, but I was able to make an even bigger impact by asking my community to support me.

-Currently, as part of my fundraiser, I’m thru-hiking the Pacific Crest Trail.
+As part of my fundraiser I thru-hiked the Pacific Crest Trail.
 You can follow my journey here.

 However, you do not need to take on a 2,650 mile journey to help students.
 You can just start your own fundraiser with AdoptAClassroom.org.
 I found it to be really easy!